 In those areas where Guide Companies weren't viable, and to cater for those who couldn't attend units, such as those living on remote farms or country villages, or attending boarding schools which did not have school Companies, Lone Guides were introduced.
 The Guide meeting came in the form of a letter, sent on from Guide to Guide in the Patrol, containing news and challenges.
 Each Guide would add their contribution, which would eventually end up back at the Lone Patrol Leader or Guider for assessment.
 Lones had a special Promise badge, with a large L in the middle, in blue enamel for the Guide section, and red for Rangers.
 Lone Guides continue to exist across the UK today (and especially in rural Scotland), often helped by internet links.

 Special units were also set up to cater for girls with disabilities, in what was then called the Extension Section - because it saw Guiding extended into residential homes for the blind, deaf, mentally ill and disabled - at a time when many children with disabilities or major illnesses stayed in special boarding schools or on long-term hospital wards for months or years at a time.
 From a few pioneering units, soon a network of Extension units were established, and they also worked to link together severely disabled girls living at home into lone-style Extension units, receiving their meetings in the form of letters - especially important at a time when many disabled children received no formal schooling at all, and thus had little to occupy their days.
 Local units were encouraged to 'adopt' any local Extension Guides living in their patch and visit them - sadly this was not always successful.
-The Extension Promise Badge had lilac enamel, and some special early interest badges were made for extensions with lilac borders rather than red or blue, although that ceased in the 1920s when they then earned mainstream interest badges.
-Nowadays most disabled girls are integrated into local units and there are only a few special units, usually based at hospitals, or boarding schools for the blind or deaf, so they no longer have a separate Promise badge.
+The Extension Promise Badge had lilac enamel, and some special early interest badges were made for extensions with lilac borders rather than green, with lilac later replaced by blue.
+Nowadays most disabled girls are integrated into local units and follow the same programme as everyone else, and as there are only a few special units, usually based at hospitals or boarding schools for the blind or deaf, so they no longer have a separate Promise badge.

 Yet, even before war began, Guides were already hard at work, on preparations and precautions in case of war, especially stepping this up from the autumn of 1938 onwards, when the shadows were especially dark and war seemed imminent - helping to assemble gas-masks and deliver government notices, with some older Guides undertaking specialist extra training in first aid and ARP skills.
 On the day war broke out, Guides were involved in meeting evacuees at train stations and escorting them to village halls, in preparing and issuing refreshments, in cleaning and preparing houses for evacuees, and in teaching town-bred children about unfamiliar country customs and ways - many urban children had never seen live farm animals first-hand.
 Many Guides raised funds for the red cross, helped at hospitals, served as casualties for first-aid practices, made clothing for the forces, trained to deal with incendiary bombs, and refurbished old toys to supply Christmas presents to poorer children who would otherwise receive nothing.